На русском языке

 The model allows us to estimate the particles’ velocity ~v_{c} at the center of the sphere, the corresponding Lorentz factor ~\gamma _{c} , the scalar potential ~\wp _{c} of the pressure field; to find the relationship between the field coefficients; to express the dependences of the scalar curvature and the cosmological constant in the matter as functions of the parameters of typical particles and field potentials.
 [12] Besides, comparison of the cosmological constants inside a proton, a neutron star and in the observable Universe allows us to explain the problem of the cosmological constant arising in the Lambda-CDM model.

-In article, [39] covariant formulas are derived for such additive integrals of system motion as momentum, energy, four-momentum, angular momentum, pseudo-tensor of angular momentum, and also for the radius-vector of the center of the system momentum.
-In a closed system, the integrals of motion are preserved, and the center of the momentum moves at a constant speed.
-The difference between the four-momentum and the integral vector, obtained by integrating the equation of motion through the energy-momentum tensors of the fields, is shown.
+In article, [48] covariant formulas are derived for such additive integrals of system motion as momentum, energy, four-momentum, angular momentum, pseudo-tensor of angular momentum, and also for radius-vector of center of the system momentum.
+In a closed system, the integrals of motion are preserved, and the center of momentum moves at a constant speed.
+The difference between the four-momentum and the integral vector, obtained by integrating equation of motion through the stress-energy tensors of fields, is shown.
 This difference is associated with the difference of particles and fields as such.

 With the help of the covariant theory of gravitation the total energy, binding energy, energy of fields, pressure energy and the potential energy of the system consisting of particles and four fields is precisely calculated in the relativistic uniform model.
 [49] A noticeable difference is shown between the obtained results and the relations for simple systems in classical mechanics, in which the acceleration field and pressure field are not taken into account or the pressure is considered to be a simple scalar quantity.
 In this case the inertial mass of the massive system is less than the total inertial mass of the system’s parts.